BRTNetwork/php-brt-keypairs/README.md

-# php-ripple-keypairs
+# php-brt-keypairs

-Generate and use keypairs and addresses for the XRP Ledger using elliptic (PHP)
+Generate and use keypairs and addresses for the BRT Ledger using elliptic (PHP)